 '''

-RTEMS_SUCCESSFUL - timer initiated successfully RTEMS_INVALID_ID - invalid timer id RTEMS_INVALID_NUMBER - invalid interval
+RTEMS_SUCCESSFUL - timer initiated successfully RTEMS_INVALID_ADDRESS - routine is NULL RTEMS_INVALID_ID - invalid timer id RTEMS_INVALID_NUMBER - invalid interval

 '''

 This directive initiates the timer specified by id.
 If the timer is running, it is automatically canceled before being initiated.
 The timer is scheduled to fire after an interval ticks clock ticks has passed.
 When the timer fires, the timer service routine routine will be invoked with the argument user_data.